Java-Discord/JavaBot/README.md

       id: 235439851263098880
 ```
 In this example, we define that the `jam-admin` command is first of all, *not enabled by default*, and also we say that anyone from the `jam.adminRoleId` role (as found using `Bot.config.getJam().getAdminRoleId()`).
 Additionally, we also say that the user whose id is `235439851263098880` is allowed to use this command.
 See `BotConfig#resolve(String)` for more information about how role names are resolved at runtime.

+# Configuration
+The bot's configuration consists of a collection of simple JSON files:
+- `systems.json` contains global settings for the bot's core systems.
+- For every guild, a `{guildId}.json` file exists, which contains any guild-specific configuration settings.

+At startup, the bot will initially start by loading just the global settings, and then when the Discord ready event is received, the bot will add configuration for each guild it's in, loading it from the matching JSON file, or creating a new file if needed.